Cloud Dancer: What Pantone's 2026 Color of the Year Means for Your Jewelry Collection

 Rainbow Moonstone

-A milky glow with flashes of blue adularescence gives moonstone the same dreamy depth Cloud Dancer is known for.
+A milky body with flashes of blue adularescence gives moonstone the same dreamy depth Cloud Dancer is known for.
 Already trending among collectors, rainbow moonstone will only become more coveted as this color story unfolds.
 The best specimens come from Sri Lanka and India, with strong blue flash commanding premium prices.
+Moonstone sits at 6 to 6.5 on the GIA Mohs scale, which means protected settings (bezel, halo) extend its wearing life.

 White Sapphire